I. Leo Glasser: Federal judicial service

 Glasser was nominated by President Ronald Reagan on November 23, 1981, to a seat on the United States District Court for the Eastern District of New York vacated by Judge Jacob Mishler.
 He was confirmed by the United States Senate on December 9, 1981, and received commission on December 10, 1981.
 He assumed senior status on July 1, 1993.

 Notable cases

 Glasser has presided over several high-profile trials during his tenure, the most notable of which was the trial of mobster John Gotti.
 The prosecutor in that case, John Gleeson, would also go on to serve on the Eastern District federal bench.
 Judge Glasser also presided over an early terrorism trial involving an organization dubbed "The Ohio Five" and presided over a number of other significant organized crime trials and proceedings including the conviction of Vincent Gigante, the head of the Genovese crime family.
+In 1987 Glasser sentenced Victor Vancier, ex-chairman of the Jewish Defense League, for charges involving a series of bombings in New York beginning in 1984.

+Personal life

+Glasser turned 100 in April 2024.